 Why Women Are Essential to AI Research

 Several industries can benefit from having more women, but especially those specifically handling the development and research of machine learning systems.
 AI is already an integral part of our society and nearly all industries.
 Our economy and its infrastructure run on many systems that use AI every day.
-The problem is, when these systems are all designed primarily by men, the processes that the computers use to learn and interpret data will result in a skewed outcome.
+The problem is, that when these systems are all designed primarily by men, the processes that the computers use to learn and interpret data will result in a skewed outcome.

 Mark Minevich, a contributor to Forbes.com, writes, “—organisations will always fail to harness the fullest capacity of their digital innovations without including women, as machine learning technologies will be fed a constant stream of biased data, producing junk results that are not reflective of the full picture, causing potentially catastrophic harm to organisations.”
 And he’s right.
 If AI is becoming a significant part of our society and infrastructure, and women will undoubtedly continue to be a part of this society, we need to include them in the research and development of these systems.